Black Lips: History

 The band formed in Dunwoody, Georgia, after guitarist Cole Alexander and bassist Jared Swilley left the Renegades, and guitarist Ben Eberbaugh left the Reruns.
 Alexander and Swilley were known for their crude antics both during shows and at school.
 They were kicked out of school during their senior year after the Columbine Massacre in 1999 because they were regarded as a "subculture danger."
 Drummer Joe Bradley, who had been studying in college after graduating high school early, joined a few months later.
 They released their first 7-inch in 2002 with tracks from their first ever studio LP ~ completed in 2000 with producer/guitarist Eric Gagnon of The El Caminos.
 The 7-inch featured "Ain't Coming Back", "B 52 Bomberboy", "Can't Get Me Down" and "Stone Cold" all of which were tracked, mixed and mastered by Gagnon, and was released on their own record label, Die Slaughterhaus.
-Just days before a tour was to begin in December 2002, guitarist Ben Eberbaugh was driving a car when he was struck by a drunk driver and killed.
+Just days before a tour was to begin in December 2002, guitarist Ben Eberbaugh was driving a car when he was struck by a drunk driver and was killed.
 The band carried on, believing that Eberbaugh would want them to continue.